Frequently Asked Questions

 Will classes be on Google Meets again?

-No, we are moving to Zoom for online classes.
+No, we are using Zoom for online classes.

 How will my filmmaking assignments be different?